 No matter what your reward, you should always congratulate yourself for investing in your physical and mental wellbeing.

-Running offers many health benefits, and I guarantee you will feel better afterwards.
+Running offers many physical and mental benefits, and I guarantee you will feel better afterwards.